helle253/notes/notes/tabletop.black-island-college.session-4.md

 the tablets were not what they seemed to be (duh) they turned him into a weird stinky water guy

-Moats of Yib -
+Moats of Yib.

-That which squats in the jungle of Kleb .
+That which squats in the jungle of Kled .
 The tablets point this way.

+The patient one comes to earth? returns?

+anyways, hes dead.